fredrikburmester/streamyfin/README.md

 expo start
 ```

-## 🧪 Experimental Features

-Streamyfin includes some exciting experimental features like media downloading and Chromecast support.
-These are still in development, and we appreciate your patience and feedback as we work to improve them.

 ## 🙌 Contributing

 We welcome any help to make Streamyfin better.
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, it's best to open an issue first to discuss your ideas.